 At first glance, Ted appears to be a surly, grouchy, unkempt man.
 But appearances are deceiving as Lucy learns.
 Ted is a man who turns his whole life upside down for his loved ones and has experienced the pain of real loss.
 He loves his daughter with fierce devotion and is willing to give Lucy the benefit of the doubt after a bad first impression.

 Dobbin’s understanding of the meaning of true love is self-sacrifice.
 The fact that his love is unreciprocated does not deter him in any way from acting in the best interests of the woman of his dreams.
 He acts as a friend to both her and his own best friend and facilitates their relationship.

 Furthermore, he is always behind the scenes advocating for Amelia secretly, even though she takes his faithfulness for granted.
 He does this with no hope that she will return his affections.
 As a soldier, he knows how to fight and to command, but as a man in love, he does neither.
 Instead, he is kind, respectful, gentle and tender with a woman who remains stubbornly in love with the wrong man.

 Are you a fan of the quiet, unassuming romantic hero?
 Who would you add to this list of underrated romantic heroes?

-Top Photo Credit: CBS, Columbia Pictures, StudioCanal, ITV, Buena Vista Pictures, Fox Searchlight, and ABCIf you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Top Photo Credit: CBS, Columbia Pictures, StudioCanal, ITV, Buena Vista Pictures, Fox Searchlight, and ABCPin this article to read later!
+And make sure to follow us on Pinterest.